This note preserves Krnovo as an inland progression reference that still depends on local briefing and current checks.

 The preserved data includes plateau context, access, elevation, GPS, wind, and landing character.

-The note avoids turning beginner-friendly legacy wording into an automatic current recommendation.
+The note avoids turning open meadow context into an automatic suitability claim.

 Operational caution

-Krnovo’s open landing character and progression value are useful, but they do not remove the need for current local, weather, and training-context judgment.
+Krnovo’s open landing character and progression value are useful, but they do not remove the need for current local, weather, pilot-level, and learning/progression judgment.

 How to use this note

-Use this as progression context, not as a beginner promise.
-Open meadows can make a site feel forgiving, but altitude, exposure, training context, and current wind still decide whether Krnovo makes sense for the pilot and the day.
+Treat this as progression context, not as a beginner promise.
+Open meadows can make a site feel forgiving, but altitude, exposure, learning context, current wind, and local briefing still decide whether Krnovo makes sense for the pilot and the day.

 Quick answers